ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 # assignment 2
 ## DGraph class

-our class represents a directed graph who is made of nodes and edges every edge has a source node and a destenation node, which means this edge creates a path from source to destenation (the oposite path may not exist) every edge has a weight filed that represents the "cost" of using this edge during a path, we would like to think about this cost as the time it takes to get from source node to destenation node. thats why nonpositve weight is not possible.
+our class represents a directed graph who is made of nodes and edges every edge has a source node and a destination node, which means this edge creates a path from source to destination (the opposite path may not exist) every edge has a weight filed that represents the "cost" of using this edge during a path, we would like to think about this cost as the time it takes to get from source node to destination node. that is why nonsensitive weight is not possible.
 DGraph object:
 * int id- represents the next available id for a node to be added.
-* HashMap<Integer,node_data> idToVertex- a hash that gets an id of a node and connects it to the actual node who has that id.
+* HashMap <Integer,node_data> idToVertex- a hash that gets an id of a node and connects it to the actual node who has that id.
 * HashMap<Integer,HashMap<Integer,edge_data>>- a hashMap that represents the edges in the graph. main key is the id of the source node values for a specific key is a hashMap where the keys are the id of all the nodes that has a direct edge that starts with this specific key and ends within them
 * int edgeNum- the number of edges in the graph
-* int mc- mode counter- counts all the changes in thte graph
+* int mc- mode counter- counts all the changes in the graph

 DGraph implements graph interface because every directed graph is first of all a graph.